 We expect employers to record the information from any such process and the resulting decision, as is required for any risk assessment.

-When employers recruit persons into roles that carry out safety critical work during the virus’ outbreak, a person should not be employed to undertake safety critical tasks until such time as a medical examination is able to be carried out.
+When employers recruit persons into roles that carry out safety critical work during the virus' outbreak, a person should not be employed to undertake safety critical tasks for the first time until such time as a medical examination is able to be carried out.